 - Marquette is home to a vast trail system, containing 6 groomed trails, and some of the best Pure Michigan snowfall you will find!
 With lodging options in close proximity to the trails and a plethora of dining options for fuel, including Michigan Made, you will see why Marquette should be on every snowmobiler’s radar.

-- Fittingly named Paradise, the city is a snowmobiler’s paradise with hundreds of miles of groomed snowmobile trails.
+- Fittingly named Paradise, the city is a snowmobiler’s paradise with hundreds of miles of groomed snowmobile trails and recreational sports.
 Make the most of your winter getaway with visits to Tahquamenon Falls State Park (only TEN miles away!) and Whitefish Point Lighthouse!

 - Named a top winter family getaway, Munising is the “Snowmobile Capital of the Midwest!”
 Alger County’s groomed snowmobile trial system includes 10 trails and covers 300 miles.
 Not only are the trails vast, they are incredibly scenic with gorgeous forests covered in fresh snowfall.
 The area also provides plenty of lodging options for an extended winter getaway.